grafana/k6/README.md

    I'd recommend putting this in your `.profile` or similar.

-Now you can run `go get github.com/loadimpact/speedboat`, and start using it as simply `speedboat`!

 ### Understanding `$GOPATH`

 Unlike most languages, Go has strong opinions on how your sources should be structured.
 Rather than having each project in its own, isolated workspace, you have a single workspace for all your Go code.